Skip to content

 Grade: A

-This is the percentage of residents given antianxiety medications.
-These medications are commonly prescribed to patients experiencing depression or anxiety.
+This is the percent of patients who were given antianxiety medications.
+Antianxiety drugs are prescribed to residents experiencing anxiety and depression.

 Managing Depression Among Residents